ExtendRealityLtd/VRTK/README.md

 in Unity 5

   > #### Note:
-  > This is very early alpha and does not offer much functionality at present.
+  > This is very early alpha and does not offer much functionality at
-  > I'm very open to suggestions, ideas and bug finding/fixing
+  > present.
+I'm open to suggestions, ideas and bug finding/fixing.
+  > Also, expect builds to break older versions as things are changing
+  > fast at this stage, it will settle down when the project reaches
+  > a beta stage.

 ## Quick Start

   * Clone this repository `git clone https://github.com/thestonefox/SteamVR_Unity_Toolkit.git`
   * Open the `SteamVR_Unity_Toolkit` within Unity3d
-  * Browse the `Resources/Examples` scenes for example usage of the scripts
+  * Browse the `Examples` scenes for example usage of the scripts

 ## Summary